Putting Patients First

 We gather insight from local people from many sources: surveys, direct feedback, consultation, social media, personal comments and statements, letters, and feedback from our member practices and partners alongside the standard channels of PALS and complaints.
 The uniqueness of our work is in how we join up this feedback and use it to take collective action around future commissioning decisions.

 Putting Patients First helps us understand and use the experience of a wide variety of patients reflecting the diversity of our local population to influence every stage of the commissioning cycle through:

-· Quality Intelligence Group to inform the monitoring of current providers; and
+- Quality Intelligence Group to inform the monitoring of current providers

 The initiative has been achieved through a partnership approach with users of our services and stakeholders.
 There is a focus on using patient experience feedback and insight to inform our strategic priorities with local people feeling part of shaping our commissioning decisions and a clear process for feeding back to them.

 We feel confident in being able to use insight to design and commission services to ensure a positive patient experience for now and the future.
 PIPEC and PPG Network have helped shape engagement approaches, given feedback on services, inputted in programme work and provided assurance – whilst growing in membership and strength.